 Inventory, lb : 0

-Jonamac apples are available in the fall and early winter.
+Jonamac apples are available in the early fall through early winter.

 Recipes that include Jonamac Apples.
 One is easiest, three is harder.

 |Savich Trek||Jonamac Applesauce|